D-Whipp/first-bootcamp-challenge/README.md

 learn more about this world of coding and see if I got what it takes to become a fulltime developer.

 Why did I build this project - I built this project because I believe it is a stepping stone on the pathway to becoming a fulltime developer.
 I believe each of these stepping stones contain a piece of a skill or hold a bit of knowledge.
-If I walk this path long enough then I'll eventaully be able to carve out my own coding path or help someone create theres.
+If I walk this path long enough then I'll eventaully be able to carve out my own coding path or help someone create theirs.

 What problem does this project solve - This project helped me get some experience in what it will be like to work as a developer.
 I got to see how a ticket may present itself in the workforce and I got to come up with strategies on how I would deal with said ticket.